Romania national football team

-Romania is one of only four national teams from Europe—the other three being Belgium, France, and Yugoslavia—that took part in the inaugural FIFA World Cup in 1930.
-Including that participation, Romania has qualified for seven World Cup editions, the latest in 1998.
-The national team's finest hour came in 1994, when led by playmaker Gheorghe Hagi it defeated Argentina 3–2 in the round of 16, before being eliminated by Sweden on a penalty shoot-out in the quarter-finals.
+Romania has appeared at seven editions of the FIFA World Cup, and was one of only four European nations—alongside Belgium, France, and Yugoslavia—to compete at the inaugural tournament in 1930.
+The team qualified for all pre-World War II editions of the competition, returned in 1970, and later produced a golden generation during the 1990s that reached three consecutive World Cups from 1990 to 1998.
+Romania's best World Cup campaign came in 1994, when led by playmaker Gheorghe Hagi defeated Argentina 3–2 in the round of 16, before narrowly losing to Sweden on penalties in the quarter-finals.

-At the European Championships, Romania's best performance was in 2000 when they advanced to the quarter-finals from a group with Germany, Portugal, and England, before falling to eventual runners-up Italy.
-They also reached the last eight in 1960 and 1972, and have qualified for a total of five tournaments.
+The national team has also qualified for the UEFA European Championship six times, making its debut in 1984 and most recently competing in 2024.
+Its best result came at Euro 2000, where Romania advanced from a group of death containing Germany, Portugal, and England, before being eliminated by eventual runners-up Italy in the quarter-finals.

+In regional competitions, Romania was the most successful side at the Balkan Cup, winning the tournament a record four times between 1929 and 1980.

 History

 Early years

 The Romanian Football Federation (Federația Română de Fotbal) was established in October 1909 in Bucharest.
 Romania played their first international match on 8 June 1922, a 2–1 win over Yugoslavia in Belgrade, being coached by Teofil Moraru.
 Several temporary coaches were employed, before Moraru resumed control in August 1924, managing the side for nearly four years.
 Romania enjoyed some success during the 1930s; manager Costel Rădulescu took them to the first three FIFA World Cup tournaments, a feat matched only by Brazil, Belgium and France.